abtion/guidelines/career/ladder.md

 ## Dev Values: Impactful, Simple, Test-Driven, Iterative, Communicative, Respectful, Skilled

 ### Level 1 - Associate Software Engineer
+As an Associate Software Engineer, you demonstrate an ability to complete work on a task-level in one or multiple apps and an eagerness to learn and grow.
+You deliver working and well-tested code persistently, and you can identify when to reach out to more senior developers for guidance.
+Your colleagues recognize you for your clear growth mindset and your consistent focus on delivering business value.

 #### Impactful
 - [ ] Consistently completes work on a task-level within one or multiple apps.